ChatGPT + veriova

 GPT Instructions

-## MEMORY PROTOCOL
+## CONTEXT PROTOCOL

-### Auto-Store (use the "pushMemory" action)
+### Auto-Store Context (use the "pushMemory" action)

 Automatically store memories when you: